For active projects and detours visit: https://westtownpa.org/roads-public-works/

 In 2022, the Pennsylvania Department of Conservation and Natural Resources (DCNR) announced $6 million in total grant funding to Westtown Township to acquire Crebilly Farm.

-$5 Million Open Space Referendum by Westtown Township Residents
+$5 Million Open Space Tax from Westtown Township Residents

-In November 2022, the residents of Westtown Township voted overwhelmingly in favor of an Open Space Fund tax referendum, which provided funding for the acquisition and future stewardship of the property.
+In November 2022, the residents of Westtown Township voted overwhelmingly in favor of an Open Space Fund tax, which provided funding for the acquisition and future stewardship of the property.

 $4.2 Million Chester County Municipal Partnership Program Grant

-In 2023, the Chester County Commissioners awarded $4,206,750 to Westtown Township for the acquisition of Crebilly Farm.
+In 2023, the Chester County Commissioners awarded $4,206,750 to Westtown Township for the Crebilly land acquisition.

-Mt.
-Cuba graciously contributed to the purchase through Natural Lands.
+The Mt.
+Cuba Center graciously contributed to the purchase through Natural Lands.

 An anonymous donor gifted funds through Natural Lands for the project.

-In 2024, the Board of Trustees of Open Space Institute Land Trust, Inc., approved a Delaware River Watershed Protection Fund grant of $550,000 to Natural Lands for the Crebilly Farm farm acquisition project.
+The Board of Trustees of Open Space Institute (OSI) Land Trust, Inc., approved a Delaware River Watershed Protection Fund grant of $550,000 to Natural Lands for the Crebilly Farm land acquisition project.

 An anonymous donor kindly donated funds through Brandywine Conservancy.

-The Marshall Reynolds Foundation generously provided additional funding towards acquisition.
+The Marshall Reynolds Foundation generously provided additional funding towards the acquisition.

 Conservation Easements